 An external investigator (or entity) interested in collecting data from UMMC will be required to complete a research request.
 The research request will collect specific information to allow for the research project to be reviewed by the External Request Review Committee (ERRC).
-For the official policy on external investigator research requests, click here.
+Click the following links for the official policy and the official procedure on external investigator research requests.

 The application will include: the organization(s), research investigators, how the information will be utilized (e.g. grant, dissertation, ongoing research, etc.), description of the research request (i.e., project objectives, study methodology, data analysis, etc.), and if human subject research is involved, an approved IRB through the applicants home institution.
 The online application can be found here.

 A UMMC sponsor will be required to help facilitate the collection of the research data.
 It will be the responsibility of the external investigator to identify an appropriate UMMC sponsor based on needed expertise (e.g. search UMMC website).

 The extent of the sponsor's role will be limited and he/she may not actively participate in the project through collection of data or samples, conduct interviews, obtain consent, distribute questionnaires, identify potential participants, or have any interaction with study participants or study environment.
 If the external investigator expects or requires the sponsor to be actively involved, then this would require review by the UMMC IRB, and the research request would not proceed through the ERRC.

 Submitted applications will be evaluated by the ERRC on a rolling basis.
 The review of the application will involve an assessment of the scientific merit, potential to impact one or more of the missions of UMMC, and whether the collected data provide any risk to UMMC.
 Typically, the review process with will take approximately 3-4 weeks.
 However, the time from submission to committee recommendation (i.e., approve, request for additional information, etc.) will depend upon the completeness of the application, including having an approved IRB at time of submission.